 The purpose of a wood conditioner is to partially seal the grain of porous wood, which allows the stain to penetrate evenly and provide uniform color.
-A number of companies manufacture pre-stain wood conditioner, and most formulas call for a large concentration of solvents, such as petroleum distillates or naphtha, carrying a dissolved solid, such as styrene plastic or an alkyd resin.
+A number of companies manufacture pre-stain wood conditioner, and most formulas call for a high concentration of solvents, such as petroleum distillates or naphtha, carrying a dissolved solid, such as styrene plastic or an alkyd resin.
 If such a formulation sounds too complicated to mix yourself, a simplification in the terms may help: A wood conditioner is basically a wood finish reduced to a very thin consistency.

 What the Wood Conditioner Should Do